Babygirls123/CEG3006/README.md

 * Safety radius (alert distance)
 * Alert intensity

+In addition to smartphone-based pedestrian alerts, the system can also support **advanced reflective smart tags**.
+These wearable tags broadcast a low-power beacon and can receive warning signals from nearby vehicles.
+When a potential collision is detected, the tag can trigger **vibration or LED alerts** to notify the pedestrian while simultaneously warning the driver.
+This allows the system to protect pedestrians who may not carry smartphones.

-This transforms V2P from a **static warning system into a context-aware adaptive communication protocol**, allowing safer operation while maintaining network efficiency.
+This transforms V2P from a **static warning system into a context-aware, adaptive communication protocol**, allowing safer operation while maintaining network efficiency.

 ---